MASONRY CONTRACTORS OF NEW JERSEY, ICE, IMI and OUR INDUSTRY PARTNERS SAID NO TO IRAPs for the CONSTRUCTION INDUSTRY!

 While the intention of IRAPs is to create an additional pathway to quality apprenticeship programs and is NOT INTENDED to replace the existing DOL Registered Apprenticeship system in the construction industry, open shop associations such as the ABC and AGC are fighting to include our industry in the new rule.

 Masonry Contractors of New Jersey, ICE, IMI and our union partners remain dedicated to ensure our industry is exempt permanently.
 We and our members provided comments to the recent Call to Action to protect our already established Registered Apprenticeship Programs.
-Close to 326,000 comments were received regarding IRAPs and it was encouraging to see the amount of those that supported our industry remaining except from the IRAP rules.
+Close to 326,000 comments were received regarding IRAPs and it was encouraging to see the amount of those that supported our industry remaining exempt from the IRAP rules.
 A decision on the proposed rule issued by the Employment and Training Administration (ETA) may take several months or more but we will continue to show support of our industry’s existing Registered Apprenticeship Programs.

 *Video message on IRAPs from the President of Masonry Contractors of New Jersey and ICE, Michael Schmerbeck